AnyChart/docs.anychart.com/Basic_Charts_Types/3D_Charts.md

 **Note**: {api:anychart.charts.Cartesian3d#zAngle}**.zAngle()**{api} range is limited and can't be less than 0 and greater than 90.

-### Distribution

-3D mode provides a bit more diversity for visualizing multiple series on charts plot.
-Common 2d chart distributes series along x axis.
-You can set distribution by z axis for 3d charts using {api:anychart.charts.Cartesian3d#zDistribution}**.zDistribution()**{api} method.
-Use *true* parameter to enable z axis distribution and *false* for x axis distribution.

 ### Aspect

 For 3 dimensional charts it might be necessary to adjust depth of the plot.
 The {api:anychart.charts.Cartesian3d#zAspect}**.zAspect()**{api} method controls depth of the 3D chart's plot.